menu

 Demographics

-The population of Randolph overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Randolph, 22.90% have at least a bachelor's degree.
+The education level of Randolph citizens is a little higher than the average for US cities and towns: 22.90% of adults in Randolph have at least a bachelor's degree.

 The per capita income in Randolph in 2022 was $33,769, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $135,076 for a family of four.
 However, Randolph contains both very wealthy and poor people as well.